top of page

 Jesus gave some apostles, some prophets, some evangelists, some pastors and teachers, implying that all believers are not called and anointed for these specific areas of service but some are.
 Those who serve in these various functions are gifts to the entire Body of Christ, not to just some or a few.

 The Greek word is prophetes.
-According to Vine’s Expository Dictionary of Old and New Testament Words, it means one who speaks forth or openly; a proclaimer of a divine message.
+It means one who speaks forth or openly; a proclaimer of a divine message.
 The Greek for prophecy is propheteia and signifies the speaking forth of the mind and counsel of God.

 In my experience, New Testament prophecy is usually for encouragement and guidance.
 However, there is also prophetic teaching, which deals with revelation, which should always be in line with scripture and usually is received in conjunction with studying scripture.